dasch-swiss/dsp-tools/README.md

 - `pyproject.toml` lists the direct dependencies, ordered in two sections:
     - `[tool.poetry.dependencies]` lists the dependencies used to run the software.
     - `[tool.poetry.group.dev.dependencies]` lists the dependencies used for developing and testing.
-- `poetry.lock` enables deterministic installations,
-  by exactly pinning the versions of all (sub-)dependencies.
+- `poetry.lock` enables deterministic installations, by exactly pinning the versions of all (sub-)dependencies.
-  This is done automatically, and you must not edit `poetry.lock`.

 If you want to install a new package, install it with `poetry add package`.

 This